elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Reducing Demand - Major Speculation Tax

 To reduce demand, we will add a buyers (speculation) tax on non-primary home purchases for homes transactions that are more than $150,000.
 There's no reason to own more homes than people in your immediate family.
 For clarification on the definition of an immediate family, a couple for each kid over 18 can buy one additional home without this tax (to a max of 4 = 2 biological children + 2 adopted children).
 This policy can be tweaked a bit so for example, the total budget for non-primary houses can be $500,000 instead of $150,000 which might allow allow people to allocate it towards a condo rather than a cottage.
 The condo could be rented out to short-term residents.
-If the budget is too low, there might be no land lords which would force short-term tenants to either get a loan gaurantor or live in a basement.
+If the budget is too low, there might be no land lords which would force short-term tenants to either get a loan guarantor or live in a basement.

 I propose this speculation tax to start at 50% and to modify it the next year.
 If it's too low, we'll make it 100%.
 If prices dramatically fall, we will get hated by property owners but at least the U40 population will vote for us again.
 If even a 100% tax is too low, we can further reduce the 150k threshold so that most couples would have to use their secondary home allowance itself as the other tax-free property.
 For example a secondary property could be a storage area, a cottage, or a simple office.